wghbell/injury_analysis/README.md

-# serious_injury_outcome_indicators
+# injury_analysis
-Code for analysis of serious injury outcome indicator data
+Code for analysis of serious injury outcome indicators and work related claims data